Assens, Vaud: History

 Assens is first mentioned in 1228 as Ascens.

-The community decided to merge their commune with Malapalud, with effect from 1 January 2009.
+The railway reached Assens in 1874, with the opening of the Chemin de fer Lausanne-Échallens between Lausanne and Échallens.

+The municipality was part of the district of Échallens until that district was dissolved on 31 August 2006, and Assens became part of the new district of Gros-de-Vaud.
+On 1 January 2009, the municipality of Malapalud was merged into Assens.
 On 1 July 2021 the municipality of Bioley-Orjulaz merged into Assens.

 Geography

+Assens lies on the Gros-de-Vaud plateau, some 10.5 km north of the centre of the city of Lausanne and 3 km south of Échallens.
+It is 11 km north of the shoreline of Lake Geneva and, with an elevation of 635 m, it is 263 m higher than the lake.
+It remained an agricultural village until the 1970s, but has since become a residential area of the urban agglomeration of Lausanne.

-Assens has an area, As of 2009, of 5.35 km2.
+The municipality has an area, As of 2009, of 5.35 km2.
 Of this area, 4.23 km2 or 79.1% is used for agricultural purposes, while 0.59 km2 or 11.0% is forested.
 Of the rest of the land, 0.48 km2 or 9.0% is settled (buildings or roads), 0.01 km2 or 0.2% is either rivers or lakes.

 Of the built up area, housing and buildings made up 4.7% and transportation infrastructure made up 3.2%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 66.5% is used for growing crops and 11.0% is pastures, while 1.5% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

-The municipality was part of the Échallens District until it was dissolved on 31 August 2006, and Assens became part of the new district of Gros-de-Vaud.

-The municipality is located on the Lausanne-Échallens street.
-On 1 January 2009 the former municipality of Malapalud merged into the municipality of Assens, which kept the name Assens.